-1. Output routing - The routing for the multi-parts to the 4 stereo output pairs on the back of the unit.
-See the section entitled "To assign Multi-parts to individual rear-panel outputs" for a further explanation

-2. Envelope Type - Exponential or PPG Shape.
+- 1. Output routing The routing for the multi-parts to the 4 stereo output pairs on the back of the unit.
+See the section entitled "To assign Multi-parts to individual rear-panel outputs" for a further explanation - 2.
+Envelope Type Exponential or PPG Shape.
 The default is a modern exponential envelope shape.
 The PPG Shape is the shape and length as measured across two vintage PPG 2.2 and 2.3 units.
 The PPG envelope is still exponential in shape but more linear than a typical ADSR shape.
-It is also a lot longer for the same setting than a typical ADSR envelope.

-3. Circuit Drift - The amount of random fluctuation that is sent to the envelope times, the filter cutoffs, and the pitch of each oscillator.
+It is also a lot longer for the same setting than a typical ADSR envelope. - 3.
+Circuit Drift The amount of random fluctuation that is sent to the envelope times, the filter cutoffs, and the pitch of each oscillator.
 Range = 0 to 255.
-A well calibrated vintage synthesizer will usually fall in the range of 33 to 72.
-Anything beyond this and the randomness will start to be noticeable all the way to bad at the 255 level.

-4. Compressor - Limiter that protects against clipping in the synthesizer signal before going into the effect stage.
+A well-calibrated vintage synthesizer will usually fall in the range of 33 to 72.
+Higher values dramatically affect the sound of programs, making them sound less "stable."
+Used judiciously, Circuit Drift gives an organic feel to sounds and adds considerable movement and variation from voice to voice.
+A setting of 64 is a good place to start. - 4.
+Compressor Limiter that protects against clipping in the synthesizer signal before going into the effect stage.
 If effects are off this is a final level limiter.
-The setting is either on or off, with a default to on.

-5. Pitch Wheel Destination - Modulation destination for the Pitch Wheel as a source.
+The setting is either on or off, with a default to on. - 5.
+Pitch Wheel Destination Modulation destination for the Pitch Wheel as a source.
 The default is to the oscillator frequency for all three oscillators.
 This can be set to any other destination, but the range is always calculated in semitones.